spex-lang/spex/README.md

   Notice how many fewer 404 errors we get for `getPet` now, because of the abstract (`@`) annotation on `petId`.

-  Where an abstract type isn't generated, i.e. gets reused, and a unique type is always generated and never reused.
-Without any annotation a coin is flipped and the value either gets reused or generated.
   </details>

 - [ ] Keep track of previous responses and try to use them during generation